-Humanities › Geography Most Populous Metropolitan Areas in the United States The 30 Largest Metropolitan Areas in the United States Share Flipboard Email Print Howard Kingsnorth / Getty Images Geography Population Basics Physical Geography Political Geography Country Information Key Figures & Milestones Maps Urban Geography By Matt Rosenberg Geography Expert M.A., Geography, California State University - Northridge B.A., Geography, University of California - Davis Matt Rosenberg is an award-winning geographer and the author of "The Handy Geography Answer Book" and "The Geography Bee Complete Preparation Handbook."
-Updated January 27, 2019 Some of the most populous cities in the United States have held on to those top spots decade after decade.
+Humanities › Geography Most Populous Metropolitan Areas in the United States The 30 Largest Metropolitan Areas in the United States Share Flipboard Email Print Howard Kingsnorth / Getty Images Geography Population Basics Physical Geography Political Geography Country Information Key Figures & Milestones Maps Urban Geography By Matt Rosenberg Geography Expert M.A., Geography, California State University - Northridge B.A., Geography, University of California - Davis Matt Rosenberg is an award-winning geographer and the author of "The Handy Geography Answer Book" and "The Geography Bee Complete Preparation Handbook." our editorial process Matt Rosenberg Updated January 28, 2020 Some of the most populous cities in the United States have held on to those top spots decade after decade.
 In fact, New York City has been the largest U.S. metropolitan area since the country's first census in 1790.
 The other long-time holders of top-three titles are Los Angeles and Chicago.
 To have a change in the top three, you have to go back to 1980 to have Los Angeles and Chicago trade places, with Chicago holding the number two spot.
 Then, you have to look back to 1950 to find Los Angeles moving down to number 4 behind Philadelphia and keep heading back to 1940 to have Detroit push Los Angeles down to number five.
 The Census Bureau's Criteria The U.S. Census Bureau conducts official census counts every ten years, and regularly releases population estimates for consolidated metropolitan statistical areas (CMSAs), metropolitan statistical areas, and primary metropolitan areas.
 CMSAs are urban areas (such as one or more counties) with a city of more than 50,000 and its surrounding suburbs.
 The area needs to have a combined population of at least 100,000 (in New England, the total population requirement is 75,000).
 The suburbs need to be economically and socially integrated with the core city, in most cases by a high level of residents commuting into the core city, and the area needs to have a specific percentage of the urban population or population density.
 The Census Bureau first started using a definition of a metropolitan area for census work in the tabulation of 1910 and used the minimum of 100,000 or more residents, revising it in 1950 down to 50,000 to take into account the growth of suburbs and their integration with the city they surround.
 About Metropolitan Areas The 30 largest metropolitan areas in the United States are those urban and suburban areas containing populations of more than 2 million.
 The top five largest metropolitan areas are still the five largest in population as represented in the 2010 U.S. Census.
 This list of the top 30 metropolitan areas spans from New York City to Milwaukee; you'll note that many of the largest consolidated metros in New England stretch through multiple states.
 Several others across the country span borders as well; for example, Kansas City, Kansas stretches over into Missouri.
 In another example, St. Paul and Minneapolis are both completely in Minnesota, but there are people residing right across the border in Wisconsin who are considered an integrated part of the metropolitan statistical area of Minnesota's Twin Cities.
-The data here represents the estimates from July 2016; a new census will take place in 2020.
+The data here represents the estimates for each Combined Statistical Area from July 2018, as reported by the Census Reporter.
+A new census will take place in 2020.
 The 30 Biggest U.S. Metropolitan Areas from Largest to Smallest 1.
-New York-Newark, NY-NJ-CT-PA 23,689,255 2.
-Los Angeles-Long Beach, CA 18,688,022 3.
-Chicago-Naperville, IL-IN-WI 9,882,634 4.
-Washington-Baltimore-Arlington, DC-MD-VA-WV-PA 9,665,892 5.
-San Jose-San Francisco-Oakland, CA 8,751,807 6.
-Boston-Worcester-Providence, MA-RI-NH-CT 8,176,376 7.
-Dallas-Fort Worth, TX-OK 7,673,305 8.
-Philadelphia-Reading-Camden, PA-NJ-DE-MD 7,179,357 9.
-Houston-The Woodlands, TX 6,972,374 10.
-Miami-Fort Lauderdale-Port St. Lucie, FL 6,723,472 11.
-Atlanta-Athens-Clarke County-Sandy Springs, GA 6,451,262 12.
-Detroit-Warren-Ann Arbor, MI 5,318,653 13.
-Seattle-Tacoma, WA 4,684,516 14.
-Minneapolis-St. Paul, MN-WI 3,894,820 15.
-Cleveland-Akron-Canton, OH 3,483,311 16.
-Denver-Aurora, CO 3,470,235 17.
-Orlando-Deltona-Daytona Beach, FL 3,202,927 18.
-Portland-Vancouver-Salem, OR-WA 3,160,488 19.
-St. Louis-St. Charles-Farmington, MO-IL 2,911,769 20.
-Pittsburgh-New Castle-Weirton, PA-OH-WV 2,635,228 21.
-Charlotte-Concord, NC-SC 2,632,249 22.
-Sacramento-Roseville, CA 2,567,451 23.
-Salt Lake City-Provo-Orem, UT 2,514,748 24.
-Kansas City-Overland Park-Kansas City, MO-KS 2,446,396 25.
-Columbus-Marion-Zanesville, OH 2,443,402 26.
-Las Vegas-Henderson, NV-AZ 2,404,336 27.
-Indianapolis-Carmel-Muncie, IN 2,386,199 28.
-Cincinnati-Wilmington-Maysville, OH-KY-IN 2,224,231 29.
-Raleigh-Durham-Chapel Hill, NC 2,156,253 30.
-Milwaukee-Racine-Waukesha, WI 2,043,274 Continue Reading Get to Know America's Major Megalopolis What Does the New York Metropolitan Area Encompass?
-See How the U.S. Population Has Grown Throughout History About the U.S. Census Bureau The Largest Cities in India Can You Name the 30 Largest Cities in the World?
-The Largest U.S. Cities Based on Population What Is the Law of the Primate City and the Rank-Size Rule?
-What Are the Most Populous Counties in the United States?
-Do You Know What The Largest U.S. City Is, by Area?
-How Many States Touch the Mississippi River?
-The Population of Los Angeles, California Interesting Facts and Information About the Native American Population Ten of the Most Important Geographic Facts to Know About Idaho How Each State's Number of US Representatives is Determined Which State Has the Biggest Population?
+New York-Newark, NY-NJ-CT-PA 23,522,861 2.
+Los Angeles-Long Beach, CA 18,764,814 3.
+Chicago-Naperville, IL-IN-WI 9,865,674 4.
+Washington-Baltimore-Arlington, DC-MD-VA-WV-PA 9,800,391 5.
+San Jose-San Francisco-Oakland, CA 8,841,475 6.
+Boston-Worcester-Providence, MA-RI-NH-CT 8,285,407 7.
+Dallas-Fort Worth, TX-OK 7,994,963 8.
+Philadelphia-Reading-Camden, PA-NJ-DE-MD 7,204,035 9.
+Houston-The Woodlands, TX 7,195,656 10.
+Miami-Fort Lauderdale-Port St. Lucie, FL 6,881,420 11.
+Atlanta-Athens-Clarke County-Sandy Springs, GA 6,631,604 12.
+Detroit-Warren-Ann Arbor, MI 5,353,002 13.
+Seattle-Tacoma, WA 4,853,364 14.
+Minneapolis-St. Paul, MN-WI 3,977,790 15.
+Cleveland-Akron-Canton, OH 3,483,297 16.
+Denver-Aurora, CO 3,572,798 17.
+Orlando-Deltona-Daytona Beach, FL 3,361,321 18.
+Portland-Vancouver-Salem, OR-WA 3,239,521 19.
+St. Louis-St. Charles-Farmington, MO-IL 2,909,036 20.
+Pittsburgh-New Castle-Weirton, PA-OH-WV 2,615,656 21.
+Charlotte-Concord, NC-SC 2,728,933 22.
+Sacramento-Roseville, CA 2,619,754 23.
+Salt Lake City-Provo-Orem, UT 2,607,366 24.
+Columbus-Marion-Zanesville, OH 2,509,850 25.
+Las Vegas-Henderson, NV-AZ 2,486,543 26.
+Kansas City-Overland Park-Kansas City, MO-KS 2,486,117 27.
+Indianapolis-Carmel-Muncie, IN 2,431,086 28.
+Cincinnati-Wilmington-Maysville, OH-KY-IN 2,246,169 29.
+Raleigh-Durham-Chapel Hill, NC 2,238,315 30.
+Milwaukee-Racine-Waukesha, WI 2,049,391 View Article Sources "Metropolitan and Micropolitan."
+Office of Management and Budget and the United States Census Bureau.
+"The Census Reporter."
+Chicago: Northwestern University Knight Lab.
+The Population of Los Angeles, California Get to Know America's Major Megalopolis Can You Name the 30 Largest Cities in the World?
+The 10 Largest Capital Cities in the United States What Does the New York Metropolitan Area Encompass?
+The Largest Cities in India About the U.S. Census Bureau See How the U.S. Population Has Grown Throughout History What Is the Law of the Primate City and the Rank-Size Rule?
+Why There Are 435 Members of the House of Representatives Can You Name All 50 State Capitals?
+Answering US Census Questionnaires Is Required by Law Demography - The Statistical Study of Human Populations The Largest U.S. Cities Based on Population How Many States Touch the Mississippi River?
+Born in Iran, Nasim Pedrad brought comic gifts to U.S.